-By Mark Anderson.
-Last Updated 2nd March 2021.
-Welcome to our guide to fatal cycling accident claims.
+By Jo Jeffries.
+Last Updated 5th January 2022.
+Welcome to our guide to fatal cycling accident claims which discusses death caused by cycling and what you can do if a cyclist is causing death by dangerous cycling.
 If you have been unfortunate enough to lose a loved one in a bike accident, then you may be wondering how you can claim compensation on their behalf.
 A death caused by a bike will likely have you feeling grief for a long time to come, but it should not mean you are left financially worse off.

 We cannot do anything about the grief following a death caused by a cyclist, unfortunately, as this is something you will have to go through.
 Still, as a family member, you could be entitled to pursue a personal injury claim to prove that somebody else was liable for the death of your loved one and assist financially with your future without your loved one.

 Accident Claims can help you through this process when you need as little stress as possible.
 Read on to find out more about compensation that you may be able to claim for a death caused by a bike or cycling accident, and then contact Accident Claims on 0800 073 8801 to find out how we can assist you.

 - A Guide To Fatal Cycling Or Bike Accident Claims

 - What Are Fatal Cycling And Bike Accidents?

 - Who Is Eligible To Claim Compensation For Fatal Bike Or Cycling Accidents?

 - What Should You Do If A Family Member Has Been Killed In A Fatal Cycling Accident